chesnov/HIBACHI/README.md

-# 3D Microglia & Cell Segmentation Tool
+# HIBACHI
+### Heuristic-Informed Batch Analysis for Cell Histological Identification

-A modular, memory-safe application for segmenting, separating, and analyzing cells in large 2D and 3D microscopy datasets.
-Designed to process terabyte-scale volumes on standard laptops using aggressive memory mapping and chunked processing.
+**HIBACHI** is a modular, memory-safe application designed for the automated segmentation, separation, and analysis of cells in large 2D and 3D microscopy datasets.
+It is engineered to process terabyte-scale volumes on standard laptops by utilizing aggressive memory mapping, chunked processing, and heuristic graph-based separation.

 ## 🚀 Key Features

-*   **Memory Efficiency:** Uses `numpy.memmap` and `dask` to process images larger than physical RAM.
+*   **Memory Efficiency:** Uses `numpy.memmap` and `dask` to process images significantly larger than physical RAM.
-*   **Workflow:** 5-step pipeline: Raw Segmentation → Artifact Removal → Soma Detection → Cell Splitting → Feature Extraction.
+*   **Robust Separation:** Solves the "clumped cell" problem using a custom graph-based merge algorithm that analyzes geometric "necks" and intensity valleys.
-*   **Batch Processing:** Automated processing of entire experiment folders with resume capability.
+*   **Batch Processing:** "Set and Forget" automated processing of entire experiment folders with crash recovery and resume capability.
-*   **Interactive GUI:** Built on **Napari** and **PyQt5** for visualization and parameter tuning.
+*   **Interactive GUI:** Built on **Napari** and **PyQt5** for visualizing results and tuning parameters step-by-step.
-*   **Robust Separation:** Advanced watershed and graph-based merging algorithms to separate touching cells in dense aggregates.
+*   **Modular Workflow:** 5-step pipeline covering everything from raw signal enhancement to skeletonization.

 ---